Skip to content

 Complete the prompts and follow the instructions:

-bun install // install depedencies
+bun install // install dependencies

 bun run dev // start dev server